Can You Eat Brussels Sprouts Raw? From Crispy Salads to Tasty Wraps

 Are there any safety concerns with eating raw Brussels sprouts?

-Raw Brussels sprouts may carry bacteria, so thorough washing and proper food handling practices are important.
+Raw Brussels sprouts may carry bacteria.
+Thoroughly wash and handle them properly.
 Individuals with compromised immune systems should consider cooking them.

 What do raw Brussels sprouts taste like?